twoXes/awesome-structural-bioinformatics/README.md

-# Learning Molecular Informatics Artifically Deep (featuring Python & Friends)
+# Learning Molecular Informatics Artifically Deep

 An artificially deep look at Molecular Informatics.
 Only that which is necessary to get started doing cool $h1t.